Shmew/Feliz.Recoil/Recoil/API/ComputationExpressions.md

 ### atom

-The atom computation expression has four operations:
+The atom computation expression has five operations:

 * `key` - The atom key.
 * `def` - The default value.
 * `log` - Enables logging when using the `Recoil.logger` component.
 * `persist` - Allows modifications to atom persistence settings.
+* `dangerouslyAllowMutability` - Prevents object deep freezing, *use at your own risk!*

 They are used like so: